Architecture

 Section titled “Technology Stack”Backend

-Section titled “Backend”- Go: Logchef’s core backend is written in Go, providing high performance, concurrency, and efficient resource utilization
+Section titled “Backend”- Go: Logchef’s core backend is written in Go for performance and concurrency

 - SQLite: Lightweight database used for metadata storage of users, teams, sources, and saved queries